AndrewHFarkas/Pic_Vid/README.md

 # Step 10 - Stan model fitting

-In the second half of the manuscript, the data will be looked at by-trial via 2 Stan Bayesian multi-level models.
+In the second half of the manuscript, the data will be looked at by-trial via 2 Stan Bayesian multilevel models.
 Here the data is organized an the models are fit.
 Currently there is a lot in this script because I tried many different models.
-Final models will be model003 (multi-level category prediction) and model007 (multi-level arousal rating prediction)
+Final models will be model012 (multilevel participant stimuli prediction) and model011 (multilevel bivariate Amplitude Arousal rating prediction)

 # Step 11 - Manuscript statistics and figures